 Step One: Complete the Application

-The first step is to fill out this simple form so Openlands can gather general information about your proposal.
+The first step is to fill out a simple form so Openlands can gather general information about your proposal.

 Who can apply for an Openlands TreePlanters Grant?

 The Openlands TreePlanters Grants are for residents of the City of Chicago and the near south suburbs.
 Applications can be submitted on behalf of community groups, volunteer organizations, local businesses, and neighborhood associations.
 For any additional eligibility questions, please contact email@example.com.

 A member of Openlands Forestry team will next be in contact with you after you submit your application form.
 Once you have been contacted by Openlands, proceed to Step Two: Identify Potential Planting Locations.